Hydraulic Boat Lift Battery Etiquette

 - Location, location, location - How shallow is the water where the lift is installed?
 Or better put, is the lift raising your boat 40" or 20"?
 Get where I'm going here??
 I'm kind'a a nut about efficiency, so my boat is in 4' of water and the lift is as low to the bottom as possible....
 So, when my Lift Bunks are all the way up, they are 14" out of the water, my Boat Hull (with out the running gear) draws about 8" of water, that means I lift about 22"...
 And Snap!
 I almost doubled my battery life.

-- Yes bigger is better!
+- Battery Size - Yes bigger is better!
 The smallest I would recommend is a 600MCA and best would be a 800MCA...
 What would determine which to chose?
-Well, if you have 110 power (make absolutely sure it's Ground Faulted) down at the shore, I would ride with the 600 and use an automatic 2/10 amp charger.
-Connect the charger as needed and it will shut off when done.
-With these chargers you'll need to unplug and replug for the next charging cycle.
+Well, if you have 110 power (make absolutely sure it's Ground Faulted) down at the shore, I would ride with the 600 battery and use a fully automatic 2/10 amp charger.
+Schumacher SSC 1000A is a great 2/6/10 amp charger, and the Schumacher SC600A is a great 2/6 amp choice.
 And it should fit into the poly box nicely.
 If you use a manual charger, you'll need our HD Charge Controller to keep from form overcharging.
 You'll also need to drill a couple of 1.5" holes for ventilation on the sides of the box near the top of the battery to expel hydrogen gases.
 Or better yet, a sealed battery such as a Optima Gel Cell, (with screw posts) although a bit more expensive, we've had great luck with them and expect double the life of a standard wet cell.
 For a wet cell we like the Everyready E24DC.

 My set up you ask???
 I run (2) 12 volt Optima Batteries, a 10 Watt Solar Panel and I have a 110v automatic 2/10amp battery charger... but also I tend to leave a bit of weight in my wake boat when it's on the lift...